elmunoz42/ai-interface/ROADMAP.md

 # AI Chat Interface - Backend Integration Roadmap

 ## 🎯 **Project Vision**
 Add a Django backend with LangChain and FAISS to provide RAG (Retrieval-Augmented Generation) capabilities as a 4th model option alongside Llama 3, GPT-3.5 Turbo, and GPT-4.
+User management system will be implemented after core RAG functionality is complete.

 ## 📋 **Current State**
 - ✅ Next.js frontend with Redux state management